jorgejcabrera/dynamo-poc/README.md

     created_date: Date
 }
 ```
-After that, a book collection was created and saved in a local Dynamo and MySql.
+After that, a book collection was created and saved in a local Dynamo and local MySql.

 ## Requirements
 - Kotlin